Commanders vs Dolphins Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 16)

 Washington vs. Miami Odds

-AI algorithm Remi is pouring through mountains of data on each player.
+AI algorithm Remi is pouring through loads of data on each player.
 In fact, anytime the Washington vs Miami trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme travel distance rarely follow normal, predictable patterns.
+Not to mention games played at extreme temps almost always follow normal, predictable betting trends.

 | WAS Moneyline | +124 |